cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/local/local_hello_world_example.md

 ### Validate

-In this example we have setup a simple HTTP service hosting a static site.
+In this example, we have set up a simple HTTP service hosting a static site.

 To access it, simply open your browser to:

- * `http://127.0.0.1:8000` if you are using your local machine, or a docker container as the {{< param cfy_manager_name >}} machine.
+ * `http://127.0.0.1:8000` if you are using your local machine or a docker container as the {{< param cfy_manager_name >}} machine.
  * `http://<VM IP>:8000` if you are using a VM as the {{< param cfy_manager_name >}} machine.
  * `http://<your {{< param cfy_caas >}} URL>:8000` if you are using {{< param cfy_caas >}}.